WiseGuru/Community-Digital-Garden-Docs/docs/deployment-guides/fine-grained-tokens.md

 {: .caution}
 > This is the only time you will see this token.
-You navigate away from the page, you will need to regenerate the token following steps at the bottom of this guide.
+If you navigate away from the page without saving the token, you will need to regenerate it following the steps at the bottom of this guide.

 1. When you're ready, click on the green "Generate Token" button at the bottom of the screen.
 2. *This is the only time on GitHub that you will be able to see this token!*